Salvinia molesta: Growing conditions

-Salvinia molesta prefers to grow in slow-moving waters such as those found in lakes, ponds, billabongs (oxbows), streams, ditches, marshes, and rivers.
-It prefers nutrient-rich waters such as those found in eutrophic water or those polluted by waste water.
+Salvinia molesta prefers to grow in slow-moving waters such as those found in lakes, ponds, oxbow lakes, streams, ditches, marshes, and rivers.
+It prefers nutrient-rich waters such as those found in eutrophic water or those polluted by wastewater.
 It does not usually grow in brackish or salty waters, but has been reported in streams with a tidal flow in southeast Texas.
 It copes well with dewatering, and while it prefers to grow in moderate temperatures, it will tolerate low or very high temperatures.
 The United States Geological Service believes that it could grow in zones 7a, 8, 9, and 10 of the USDA Plant Hardiness Map.